- Salmonella Outbreak - Slideshow

 However, in some people, the organisms can spread to the brain.

-- The symptoms of meningitis (stiff neck, headache, and fever),
+- The symptoms of meningitis and/or encephalitis (stiff neck, headache, and fever) may appear, including altered mental status (confusion and reduced mental activity),

 - Loss of balance problems and seizures (convulsions) may develop in brain infections.